cameronch98/encryption-project/README.md

 pip install -r requirements.txt
 ```

-To run the weak collision experiment, we can enter one of the following:
+To run the experiment, we can enter one of the following:

 ```
 python find_key.py